-First light broke cold over the Ashen Settlement.First light broke cold over the Ashen Settlement.
+First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

-The bone gates rose ahead, a dragon skull massive and bleached, its eye sockets empty.
-Frost gathered in the hollows like a grave mouth waiting to swallow them.
+The bone gates rose ahead—a massive, bleached dragon skull, its eye sockets empty.
+Frost gathered in the hollows like a grave mouth.

-Varn led the hunters through the gates, still captain, still protocol.
-His crossbow gripped tight, the other hand clenching and releasing.
+Varn led the hunters through the gates, still captain, still in command.
+Crossbow gripped tight in one hand, the other pressed flat against his thigh.

-Torven trailed behind, alone at the back, arms raw and tight from wrist to elbow where dragon fire had caught, cloak smoke-stained and singed.
-Grey-beard's blanket wrapped around the baby, Ferne's water skin at his belt.
+Torven trailed behind, alone.
+Burns ran from wrist to elbow where dragon fire had caught, his cloak smoke-stained and singed.
+Grey-beard's blanket wrapped the baby.
+Ferne's water skin hung at his belt.

 Ahead, the settlement stirred.